si-tanish-parmar/TrAugClean/CourseContent.md

 * Handling dependencies & instantiation in clean code
 	- Separation of construction and use.
 	- Dependency injection.
-	- Cross cutting requirements.
+	- Cross-cutting requirements.
 * Technical Debt and Smells
 	- Understanding technical debt.
 	- Addressing technical debt.
 	- Code smells.
-	-   How to deal with the code smells.
+	-   How to deal with code smells.
 * Lab Sessions on concepts covered in the session.
-* Assessment Exam at end.
+* Assessment Exam at the end.